SussexPAL/PythonCrashCourse/Scripts/scope.md

 print("Nothing interesting, anyway.")
 ```
-And that, because blocks are nested, if block b is inside block a and code inside block b is still technically part of block a as well.
+And we know that blocks can be nested inside of each other: if block b is inside block a, all the code inside block b is still technically is included in block a.
 *[class ic blue-j style highlighting of the colours of different blocks overladed onto above]*

 In programming, 'scope' has got everything to do with what code is in which block.

 # What is scope?
-Put very simply, scope means anything your program stores for later, like variables or function definitions, it only keeps for as long as your program stays in that block.
+Put very simply, scope means anything your program stores for later, like variables or function definitions, it only keeps for as long as your program stays in a given block.

 But it is best explained with an example:
 ``` py